 - Second or Subsequent Offense carries a sentence of no less than 25 years tacked on.

 - If the second or subsequent offense was carried out with a machine gun, destructive device, or a silencer, the sentence is no less than life imprisonment.

 Summary of Federal Firearms Laws– This document is a summary of all of the laws and penalties involving federal firearms.
 It is a useful guide to understanding what exactly the crime you have been accused of actually means, as well as a helpful primer on the distinctive details that make one crime different when compared to another.

 The Cornell Law US Code Title 18– This link grants you access to the US legal code you where you can read about section related to criminal law and firearms.
 You have the actual laws about firearms officiated by the U.S federal government.

 Federal Weapons Charge Attorney in Houston, TX

-The skilled criminal defense attorneys at The Gonzalez Law Group, PLLC are devoted to helping their clients achieve favorable results.
-When you go in for a consultation at The Gonzalez Law Group, PLLC, you can be assured you’ll be in the right hands.
-Their legal counsel knows transparency is important for you.
-They pride themselves in keeping constant communication and updating them on case results.
-Call The Gonzalez Law Group, PLLC today at (832) 530-4070 to schedule a free consultation with no strings attached.
-If they take your case, they will make the necessary arrangements to represent you.
-The Gonzalez Law Group, PLLC works with clients in Houston, Friendswood, Baytown, Pearland, Seabrook, La Porte, and other surrounding cities.
+The skilled criminal defense attorneys at The Gonzalez Law Group are devoted to helping their clients achieve favorable results.
+When you come in for a consultation, you can be assured you’ll be in the right hands.
+Our legal counsel knows transparency is important for you.
+We pride ourselves in keeping constant communication and updating them on case results.
+Call our firm today at (832) 530-4070 to schedule a free consultation with no strings attached.